DaKeiser/pyProject_Snake/README.md

 User shall interact the game with the Arrow keys (‘LEFT’, ‘UP’, ‘DOWN’, ‘RIGHT’) on the keyboard and whenever the user wants to pause the game he/she can press SPACEBAR.

+## 🤝 Contributing

+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/DaKeiser/pyProject_Snake/issues).

+## Show your support

+Give a ⭐️ if this project helped you!